ralsina/OGATTT/README.md

 You can send data to the terminal and see what it does by connecting to it over serial.

-For example, if you send it normal characters, they will be displayed on the screen, and on the serial terminal you may see something like
+For example, if you send it normal characters, they will be displayed on the screen, and on the serial terminal you may see something like this:

 ```
 I: ACTION: PRINT 's'